<img src="https://secure.intelligence52.com/795232.png" style="display:none;">

 • Project planning: by agreeing a lead-in time for project resourcing and dynamic project forecasting, Quanticate has been able to provide ring-fenced resource to supplement teams over the long and short term.

-• Identification of cross-study redundancy: the degree of standardization across studies allocated to Quanticate (e.g. standardized datasets, mock-ups and shells) was assessed to allow for efficiency in programming and statistical modelling.
+• Identification of cross-study redundancy: the degree of standardisation across studies allocated to Quanticate (e.g. standardised datasets, mock-ups, and shells) was assessed to allow for efficiency in programming and statistical modelling.

-• UK Specialized team: Quanticate also had a UK only resource team available as and when required by the client for specialist matters and to support specific therapeutic areas.
+• UK Specialised team: Quanticate also had a UK only resource team available as and when required by the client for specialist matters and to support specific therapeutic areas.

 By using Quanticate SOPs and allowing Quanticate experts to train sponsor staff, the sponsor has improved their own internal processes and made themselves more efficient.